 - Benefit all ages of women~particularly, young women who want to monitor their breast health before the recommended age of 40.

 If you live in Los Angeles, we recommend you call Dr Diane Jordan DC to perform yourThermogram.
-She offers a reduced price in Oct/early November of $175.00- but mention Jeanne and Doc Peters when making your appt to get this special price.
+She offers a reduced price in Oct/all of November of $175.00 ~mention Jeanne and Doc Peters when making your appt and you will enjoy excellent service from Dr Jordan and her staff.

 Tips to Enhance Your Breast Health: